 Associate Research Professor

-Expert in sociology of education; college access; social media; qualitative methodologies.
+Expert in sociology of education; college access; digital equity; qualitative methodologies.

 Zoe Corwin is an Associate Research Professor affiliated with the Pullias Center for Higher Education.
 As a researcher with the Pullias Center, Corwin has conducted research on college preparation programs and access to financial aid for underserved students, college pathways for foster youth and the role of social media and games in postsecondary access and completion.
 Corwin teaches Applied Educational Ethnography with the Rossier School of Education.